Last Updated on December 15, 2022

 With the rise in popularity of river cruises in Germany during the past two decades, however, many of these German towns re-emerged as important ports along the river.
 Today they cater to boatloads of travelers rather than barges laden with goods, all in all, a wonderful transition.
 And a lucrative one.
 You can reach these towns on many Rhine River cruises and Danube River cruises

-In Germany countless river towns – some now large commercial centers, others still in a near-fairy-tale state – populate the banks of the Rhine, the Mosel, the Danube and other waterways.
+In Germany countless river towns populate the banks of the Rhine, the Mosel, the Danube and other waterways.
 They are wonderful places to spend a few hours, a day, or perhaps longer if you have the time.
+Some now large commercial centers, while others are still in a near-fairy-tale state.

-Here are three unique German towns on the riverbanks – Bamberg (on the Main River), Passau (on the Danube) and Regensburg (also on the Danube) – that have once again become popular ports as they cater to travelers from around the world.
+Here are three unique German river towns – Bamberg on the Main River, Passau and Regensburg both on the Danube.
+They’ve all once again become popular ports as they cater to travelers from around the world.
 Each is worth visiting whether you’re on a cruise or just touring about the country.